Enlightened-Meathead/DegenerateCryptoDaytrader/readme.md

 - logging system that logs all the data to a spreadsheet that includes the date bought and sold, price bought and sold old, profit or loss percent and value
 - a way to interface with on desktop wallets that are gui based or websites to allow automated trading

-ccxt: library that allows me to do trades on exchanges!!!!!!!
+~~ccxt: library that allows me to do trades on exchanges!!!!!!!~~ Turned out to be a bust, API key restrictions are meh
   - use initially to just get prices, see if you can then use ccxt for the buy and sell function on and exchange, then make a gui interface app so use a no kyc dekstop wallet like atomic
 - rsi scan interface
-- current price for the asset scan

 - user menu selecting the following info:
   - What currency are you buying